mathewsanders/Mustard/Documentation/TokenizerType protocol.md

     /// - Returns: `true` if the token can take this this scalar; otherwise, false. func tokenCanTake(_ scalar: UnicodeScalar) -> Bool

-    /// Returns a boolean value if the token is considered complete.
-    ///
+    // structs get this for free if any properties have default values init()

+    /* default implementations provided  */

+    // default implementation returns self if `tokenCanStart(with:)` returns true, otherwise nil func token(startingWith scalar: UnicodeScalar) -> TokenizerType?

+    // default implementation returns result of `tokenCanTake(_:)` func tokenCanStart(with scalar: UnicodeScalar) -> Bool

-    /// The default implementation returns `true`.
+    // default implementation returns `true`
-    ///
-    /// Provide an alternate implementation if tokens have some internal criteria that need to be
-    /// satisfied before a token is complete. var tokenIsComplete: Bool { get }
+    var tokenIsComplete: Bool { get }

-    /// Checks if a complete token should be discarded given the context of the first scalar following this token.
-    ///
-    /// The default implementation of this method performs always returns `false`.
+    // default implementation returns `false`
-    ///
-    /// Provide an alternate implementation to return `true` in situations where a token can not be followed
-    /// by certain scalars.
-    ///
-    /// - Parameter scalar: The first scalar following this token, or `nil` if the tokenizer has
-    /// matched a token that reaches the end of the text.
-    ///
-    /// - Returns: `true` if the token is invalid with the following scalar; otherwise, false. func completeTokenIsInvalid(whenNextScalarIs scalar: UnicodeScalar?) -> Bool
+    func completeTokenIsInvalid(whenNextScalarIs scalar: UnicodeScalar?) -> Bool

-    /// Ask the tokenizer to prepare itself to start matching a new series of scalars.
-    ///
-    /// The default implementation of this method does nothing.
+    // default implementation does nothing
-    ///
-    /// Provide an alternate implementation if the tokenizer maintains an internal state that updates based on calls to
-    /// `tokenCanTake(_:)`
     func prepareForReuse()

-    /// Initialize an empty instance of the tokenizer. init()

-    /// Returns an instance of the tokenizer that will be used as the `tokenizer` element in the `Token` tuple.
-    ///
-    /// If the tokenizer implements `NSCopying` protocol, the default implementation returns the result of
+    // default implementation returns result of `copy(with: nil)` if the type implements `NSCopying`
-    /// `copy(with: nil)`; otherwise, returns `self` which is suitable for structs.
-    ///
-    /// Provide an alternate implementation if the tokenizer is a reference type that does not implement `NSCopying`. var tokenizerForMatch: TokenizerType { get }
+    // otherwise returns `self` (which is suitable for any value types) var tokenizerForMatch: TokenizerType { get }
 }

 ````

-Default implementations are provided for all methods except for `tokenCanTake(_:)` which means many implementations may be trivial.

 As an example, here's the extension that Mustard uses to allow any `CharacterSet` to act as a tokenizer.